Medically reviewed by Drugs.com. Last updated on Aug 9, 2023.

 After the procedure

-After discharge from the hospital, most people can return directly home to continue recovery.
-Some people are asked to stay nearby for several days for monitoring and follow-up visits.
-Older adults and people with significant health concerns may require a temporary stay in a skilled rehabilitation facility.
-Talk to your surgeon and team if you are concerned about your home recovery.
+After leaving the hospital, most people can go home to recover.
+Some people might stay nearby for several days to be watched and have follow-up visits.
+Older adults and people with other health concerns might go to a skilled rehabilitation facility.
+This is a place that can help you rebuild strength until you're ready to return home.
+Talk to your health care team if you're worried about going home.

-Most people are able to return to their usual activities four to six weeks after surgery.
-How long it takes you to recover may depend on your physical condition before your surgery and the complexity of your operation.
+Most people return to their usual activities 4 to 6 weeks after surgery.
+How long it takes you to recover depends on your health before your surgery and how difficult your surgery was.

-Your chances of long-term survival after a Whipple procedure depend on your particular situation.
-For most tumors and cancers of the pancreas, the Whipple procedure is the only known cure.
+The chances of long-term survival after a Whipple procedure depend on many factors.
+Talk with your health care team about what you can expect.
+For most tumors and cancers in the pancreas, the Whipple procedure is the only known cure.